andrewheiss/why-donors-donate/analysis/survey/experiment.md

     - Yes
     - No

-*Q5.2*: Here is a 7-point scale on which the political views that people might hold are arranged from extremely liberal (left) to extremely conservative (right).
+*Q5.2*: Here is a 7-point scale on which the political views that people might hold are arranged from extremely liberal (1) to extremely conservative (7).
 Where would you place yourself on this scale?

 :   Single answer